gokulkrishnan2005/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 ---

-# Scenario A: City Fitness Club Management
+# Scenario A: City Fitness Club Managements

 **Business Context:**
 FlexiFit Gym wants a database to manage its members, trainers, and fitness programs.